yoonichoi/NoiseInjection-TextClassification/README.md

 3. Copy and organize `data` folder into `reproduce_fig2`, creating `train_orig.txt` and `test.txt` in each dataset folder

 4. Process data for training; this is produce `aeda` and `eda` augmentation on top of the original training data.
-Refer to [Hyperparameters Used for Data Processing](https://github.com/yoonichoi/aeda_reimplement#hyperparameters-used-for-data-processing)
+Refer to [Hyperparameters Used for Data Processing](https://github.com/yoonichoi/aeda_reimplement#hyperparameters-used-for-data-processing), which is already set as the default value.

 ```bash
 python reproduce_fig2/data_process.py
 ```

-5. Run experiments.
-Running following code will automatically run all experiments according to config specified in `reproduce_fig2/config.py`, and output results to `reproduce_fig2/outputs`.
+5. Running following command will automatically run all experiments according to config specified in `reproduce_fig2/config.py`, and output results to `reproduce_fig2/outputs`.

 _*Note: running below script will run `train_eval.py` in 5 different seeds sequentially.
-Feel free to run the experiments in a parallalized manner._
+Feel free to run the experiments in a parallalized manner if you want to speed up things._
 ```bash
 chmod +x reproduce_fig2/run_exp.sh
 reproduce_fig2/run_exp.sh